alegarcia-dev/zillow-regression-project/README.md

 - Is there a relationship between the number of stories a property has and its value?
 - Is there a relationship between the construction type of a property and its value?
 - Does a basement increase a property's value?
-- Is there a relationship between the a building's class and its value?
+- Does a fireplace increase a property's value?
 - Is there a relationship between heating or system type of a property and its value?
-- Is there a relationship between the age of a property and its value?
 - Does location relate to a property's value?
 - Is there a relationship between the architectural style of a property and its value?